ethansilvas/bitcoin-arbitrage/README.md

-# Module 3 Challenge - Bitcoin Arbitrage
+# Bitcoin Arbitrage - UW Fintech Bootcamp Module 3 Challenge

 This is a time series analysis of potentially profitable arbitrage opportunities between Bitstamp and Coinbase closing price data from 1/1/2018 to 3/31/2018.
 The analysis looks at the full length data to see if there are any possible trends in the amount